lul29/Phys212/review-material-week-12.md

 <lrn-math> I = I_0 e^{-t\tau} </lrn-math>

-In the second part of this week we will introduce the "magnetic analog" of the capacitor, **the inductor**.
-We will discuss inductance and the the LR circuits.
-The LR circuits will have similar exponential decay of the current.
+In the second part of this week we will introduce the "magnetic analog" of the capacitor, **the inductor** denoted L. We will discuss inductance and the the LR circuit.
+This circuit will have similar exponential decay of the current.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-The final equations looks the same but the physics and the reasoning is very different.
+The final equations looks the same but the physics and the reasonings behind what is happening is very different.
 </lrndesign-sidenote>

 ## Simple Harmonic Oscillator.

+We will see the LC circuit (inductor + capacitor with no battery or resistance).
+This will turn out to oscillate back and forth like a mass on a spring.